ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 network layer and device layer, and contains service deployment, service optimization/assurance, and service diagnosis.
-Incident works at the network layer and aggregates alarms, metrics and other information from device layer, it's helpful to provfide service assurance.
+Incident works at the network layer and aggregates alarms, metrics and other information from device layer, it's helpful to provide service assurance.
 And the incident diagnosis may be one way of service diagnosis.